Save Me the Waltz: Post-publication

 The critical and commercial failure of Save Me the Waltz dispirited Zelda.
-Believing that she might have more success as a playwright than a novelist, she wrote a farcical stage play titled Scandalabra in the fall of 1932.
+Following a book review suggesting that "her medium... would seem to be not fiction but the theater", Zelda believed that she might have more success as a playwright, and she wrote a farcical stage play titled Scandalabra in the fall of 1932.
 She submitted the play manuscript to agent Harold Ober, but Broadway investors declined to produce the play.
 To bolster her spirits, Scott arranged for her play Scandalabra to be staged by a Little Theater group in Baltimore, Maryland, and he sat through long hours of rehearsals of the play.
 This independent production arranged by Scott Fitzgerald proved to be a failure.

 Following the consecutive failures of her novel Save Me the Waltz and her play Scandalabra, Scott Fitzgerald remarked during a mutual criticism session with his wife and a psychiatrist that Zelda, as "a third-rate writer and a third-rate ballet dancer", should instead pursue other creative outlets.
 Zelda next attempted to paint watercolors, but when her husband arranged their exhibition in 1934, the critical response proved equally disappointing.
 As with the negative reception of her book, New York critics disliked her paintings.
-The New Yorker described them merely as "paintings by the almost mythical Zelda Fitzgerald; with whatever emotional overtones or associations may remain from the so-called Jazz Age."
+The April 14, 1934, issue of The New Yorker described them as "paintings by the almost mythical Zelda Fitzgerald; with whatever emotional overtones or associations may remain from the so-called Jazz Age."

 In January 1959, over a decade after Zelda's death, her friend and literary critic Edmund Wilson wrote in The New Yorker magazine that readers should not infer too much about the Fitzgeralds' marriage based on Save Me the Waltz as the semi-fictional novel merely presents the glamorous fantasy that Zelda and Scott created about their lives.
 Wilson stated that Morley Callaghan's 1963 memoir That Summer in Paris, recounting Callaghan's friendship with the Fitzgeralds during their sojourn abroad, provides a more accurate representation of the couple's lives while in Europe.

-In later decades, several critics reappraised Save Me the Waltz in light of the time constraints placed on the writer and offered more charitable opinions.
+In later decades, critics sought to reevaluate Save Me the Waltz in light of supposed time constraints on its composition prior to publication, although no such time constraints existed according to biographies.
 In 1991, The New York Times literary critic Michiko Kakutani reviewed the work and opined "that for all its flaws it still manages to charm, amuse and move the reader is even more remarkable.
 Zelda Fitzgerald succeeded, in this novel, in conveying her own heroic desperation to succeed at something of her own, and she also managed to distinguish herself as a writer".

-Myths
+Posthumous myths

 The assumption that [Scott Fitzgerald] actually rewrote Save Me the Waltz is false.
 The available documents indicate that his work was advisory....
 Almost all the marks are in Zelda Fitzgerald's hand.
 F. Scott Fitzgerald did not systematically work on the surviving proofs: only eight of the words written on them are clearly in his hand.